mikeferguson/sandbox/sbpl_interface/README.md

    * Snap to RPY (orientation solver)
      * This doesn't appear to be used at first look in sbpl_motion_planning, however, it's baked into the computeIK call.
-   * Loader utilities to create from file
+   * Loader utilities to create primitives from file

 ## Other Notes

-Cost:
+Cost as defined in the paper is:

     C(s,s') = C_cell(s') + W_action * C_action(s,s') + W_smooth * C_smooth(s,s')

+Currently, this cost is simply 1 for all actions and all smoothness... :(

 Heuristic: